fairdataihub/SODA-for-SPARC-Docs/docs/advanced-mode/compare-local-and-pennsieve-dataset.md

 ## Background

 After uploading a dataset some users want to look at the individual files and folders on their local dataset to make sure each one is on Pennsieve.
-This feature allows you to automatically compare the files and folders in your local dataset with the files in your Pennsieve dataset.
+This feature allows you to automatically compare the files and folders in your local dataset with the files in a Pennsieve dataset.

 ## How to